bseltz-cohesity/scripts/python/maintenance/README.md

 Place both files in a folder together and run the main script like so:

-To start maintenance mode on a source:
+To start maintenance mode now on a source:

 ```bash
 ./maintenance.py -v mycluster \